Southern Myanmar: Uncover the Hidden Trail

 - Difficulty: Easy

-- The option of a day in the life of a rice farmer – at that time of year, the rice fields will be beautiful and there will be some opportunities for transplanting rice.
+- Today is an opportunity to learn about a day in the life of a rice farmer – at that time of year, the rice fields will be beautiful and there will be some opportunities for transplanting rice.
 Many of the target villages have their own (antique!) rice mills to try out.
 Early morning start; helping in the field, feeding the animals; then demonstration of the rice mill, then prepare lunch together.

 - Afternoon: Round table discussion with some of the small business owners receiving support from the MEDA project.
 Learn about their business models.